The accidental sequel to

 “Little more.
 Yeah!
 Twenty-three!”

-Cory dropped his arm to his side, but the swollen biceps seemed determined to maintain its size, now that it had been abused for the sake of attaining the magic number.
-Twenty-one inches.
+Cory dropped his arm to his side, but the swollen biceps seemed determined to maintain their size, now that they had been abused for the sake of attaining the magic number.
+Twenty-three inches.
 He shook his upper arm and pressed on the release point just below the deltoid until he could bend his arm freely.

 “Man, Cory.
 That was beautiful, all pumped up like that.
 Big block’a biceps sittin’ there.
 How’s it feel?”